 □ When adding another version of a drug to the Drug List, we may remove a like drug from the Drug List, move it to a different cost-sharing tier, add new restrictions, or both.
 The version of the drug that we add will be with the same or fewer restrictions.
-We will make these changes only if we are adding a new generic version of a brand name drug or adding certain new biosimilar versions of an original biological product that was already on the Drug List. □ We will tell you at least 30 days before we make the change, or tell you about the change and cover at least a 30-day fill of the version of the drug you are taking. □Removing unsafe drugs and other drugs on the Drug List that are withdrawn from the market. ☐ Sometimes a drug may be deemed unsafe or taken off the market for another reason.
+We will make these changes only if we are adding a new generic version of a brand name drug or adding certain new biosimilar versions of an original biological product that was already on the Drug List. □ We will tell you at least 30 days before we make the change, or tell you about the change an cover at least a 30-day fill of the version of the drug you are taking. ☐Removing unsafe drugs and other drugs on the Drug List that are withdrawn from the market. ☐ Sometimes a drug may be deemed unsafe or taken off the market for another reason.
 If this happens, we may immediately remove the drug from the Drug List.
-If you are taking that drug, we will tell you after we make the change. □Making other changes to drugs on the Drug List ☐ We may make other changes once the year has started that affect drugs you are taking.
-For example, we might make changes based on FDA boxed warnings or new clinical guidelines recognized by Medicare. □ We will tell you at least 30 days before we make these changes, or tell you about the change and cover an additional 30-day fill of the drug you are taking. we make any of these changes to any of the drugs you are taking, talk with your prescriber about e options that would work best for you, including changing to a different drug to treat your andition, or requesting a coverage decision to satisfy any new restrictions on the drug you are
+If you are taking that drug, we will tell you after we make the change. □Making other changes to drugs on the Drug List □ We may make other changes once the year has started that affect drugs you are taking.
+For example, we might make changes based on FDA boxed warnings or new clinical guidelines recognized by Medicare. □ We will tell you at least 30 days before we make these changes, or tell you about the change and cover an additional 30-day fill of the drug you are taking.
+If we make any of these changes to any of the drugs you are taking, talk with your prescriber about the options that would work best for you, including changing to a different drug to treat your condition, or requesting a coverage decision to satisfy any new restrictions on the drug you are taking.

-If v the CO taking.
 You or your prescriber can ask us for an exception to continue covering the drug or version of the drug you have been taking.
-For more information on how to ask for a coverage decision, including an exception, see Chapter 9.
+For more information on how to ask for a coverage decision, of the drug you have been taking.
+For more information on how to ask for a coverage dec including an exception, see Chapter 9.